jeffamazed/web-dev-with-js-mastery/gsap-specific/mojito-landing-page/README.md

 # 🍸 Mojito Landing Page

 A stylish and animated landing page for a cocktail bar, powered by **Vite**, **React**, **Tailwind CSS**, and **GSAP**.
-Inspired by tutorials from [JavaScript Mastery](https://www.jsmastery.pro/).
+Inspired by tutorials from [JavaScript Mastery](https://www.jsmastery.pro/) and his [YouTube channel](https://www.youtube.com/c/JavaScriptMastery).

 ## 🚀 Features